A Quick Travel Guide to Hanoi, Vietnam (Part I: Travel Tips Edition)

 Internet Connection

 Vietnam has insanely fast internet!
 I couldn’t believe it myself.
 Haha.
 If you’re travelling with a group of friends, I suggest renting a portable WiFi from Malaysia.
-However, If you’re solo or in a small group, just buy a Vietnamese SIM card (unlimited data for 10 days!).
+However, if you’re solo or in a small group, just buy a Vietnamese SIM card (unlimited data for 10 days!).
 Then, you can share the internet using the portable hotspot feature on your phone.

 What to Pack? 🎒